iluvjava/Maths/Notebook 2.0 obsidian/MATH 999 Paper Reviews and Frontier Mathematics/2024 Summer Research, Thesis Proposal.md

 #### **Sasha**

-- Relax and Split for Nonconvex Inverse Problem ^[P. Zheng and A. Aravkin, “Relax-and-split method for nonsmooth nonconvex problems.”].
+- Relax and Split for Nonconvex Inverse Problem ^[P. Zheng and A. Aravkin, “Relax-and-split method for Nonsmooth nonconvex problems.”].

 #### **Jerome Bolte**
 - <mark style="background: #FFB86CA6;">Optimal complexity and cerification of Bregman first-order methods</mark>^[R.-A. Dragomir, A. B. Taylor, A. d’Aspremont, and J. Bolte, “Optimal complexity and certification of Bregman first-order methods,” _Math.
 Program._, vol. 194, no. 1–2, pp. 41–83, Jul.
 2022, doi: [10.1007/s10107-021-01618-1](https://doi.org/10.1007/s10107-021-01618-1).].